VeronicaG24/Assignment1_Exp/README.md

 ----------------------
 You can observe the behavior of the real robot, **ROSbot 2**, which is the same as in the simulation.
 The video in the small box represents what the camera sees.

 The code used can be found on the same repository but in the `real_robot` branch.
-It is the same used in the simulation with the camera fixed without the part related o the simulation.
+It is the same used in the simulation with the camera fixed without the part related to the simulation.

  <img source src="/video/rosbot_bihaviour.gif" alt="gif showing the bahaviour of a real Rosbot" width=800>